 Then, I printed one activity sheet (below) for each child and called them over to join me.

 Before many kids are able to measure with abstract units like inches and centimeters, they must first understand how to measure with concrete objects.
 LEGOS are a perfect measurement tool because their straight sides make them slide together so nicely.

 To start, I pulled out the beginning measurement page first.
 Big Brother (age 6) and Middle Brother (age 4.5) looked at the top line and estimated how many LEGOS it would take to cover it.

 Big Brother guessed 12 and then eagerly began laying the bricks side-by-side.

 “Bummer!” he called out when he counted the bricks and realized that the actual answer was eleven.
 He’d only been off by one.
 So close!

-When our warm up was complete, Big Brother moved on to measuring in inches.
+When our warm up with the LEGO measuring activity was complete, Big Brother moved on to measuring in inches.
 (Although we weren’t working on it, I included a centimeter page for all of you in case you prefer it.)

 He read the first box and estimated how many inches long a train of seven bricks would be.
 Then he counted out seven LEGOS and started placing them in a line.

 When he was finished, he grabbed a ruler and carefully measured – being sure to line up the start of the ruler and the beginning of the LEGO train.
 This was the part of the LEGO measurement activity that would be applicable to real-life measuring.

 Big Brother wrote down the actual measurement and started working on the next estimate.